stackql/stackql-devel/test/README.md

   - [Making use of containers, make and docker compose for integration testing.](https://blog.gojekengineering.com/golang-integration-testing-made-easy-a834e754fa4c)
   - [HTTP client testing.](http://hassansin.github.io/Unit-Testing-http-client-in-Go)
   - [Mocking HTTPS in unit tests.](https://stackoverflow.com/questions/27880930/mocking-https-responses-in-go)

+## Notes

+In the users.yaml document, the only real example of additionalProperties is inside #/components/schemas/ReferenceCreate...

+There is also #/components/schemas/microsoft.graph.optionalClaim, but in that case there is actually an object attribute called additionalProperties.